Siamese–Cambodian War (1591–1594)

-The Siamese–Cambodian War (1591–1594), was a military conflict fought between the Ayutthaya Kingdom and the Kingdom of Cambodia.
+The Siamese–Cambodian War (1591–1594)(សង្គ្រាមសៀម-កម្ពុជា (១៥៩១-១៥៩៤),สงครามสยาม-กัมพูชา พ.ศ.
+2134), also known as The Siamese Invasion of Longvek, was a military conflict fought between the Ayutthaya Kingdom and the Kingdom of Cambodia.
 The war began in 1591 when Ayutthaya invaded Cambodia in response to continuous Khmer raids into their territory.
 The Kingdom of Cambodia was also facing religious disagreements within the country.
 This gave the Siamese a perfect opportunity to invade.
 The first invasion was interrupted before it achieved its goals.
 The Ayutthayan king Naresuan returned two years later, eventually subjugating the whole country and finally sacking the Cambodian capital of Longvek on 3 January 1594.

 Background

 Prince Naret, also known as the "Black Prince" (พระองค์ดำ), was born in the city of Phitsanulok on 25 April 1555.
 He was the son of Phitsanulok regent Mahathammarachathirat and his queen consort, Wisutkasat.
 His mother was a daughter of Maha Chakkraphat and queen consort Suriyothai.
 His father was a Sukhothai noble who had defeated Worawongsathirat in 1548 and put Maha Chakkraphat on the Ayutthaya throne, thus receiving the regency of Phitsanulok.

 During the course of the second Burmese–Siamese War, Burmese king Bayinnaung took Phitsanulok and made the Sukhothai Kingdom a Burmese tributary state.
 Naret was then sent to Bago, Burma as a hostage to ensure the king's fidelity.
 Following the Burmese–Siamese War (1568–1570) the Burmese completely subjugated Ayutthaya, installing Mahathammarachathirat as their vassal and shortly releasing Naret in exchange for his sister.
 In 1571, Mahathammarachathirat bestowed Naret with the title of Uparaja of Phitsanulok, changing his name into Naresuan.

 In 1581, Nanda Bayin succeeded his father Bayinnaung to the Burmese throne.
 Nanda Bayin became suspicious of Naresuan after the latter failed to make a timely arrival during the suppression of the Ava Revolt.
 Nanda Bayin then ordered two Mon generals to assassinate Naresuan during an upcoming battle.
 The Mons however immediately confided to Naresuan about their mission, as they considered Burmese rule to be oppressive.
 Naresuan renounced his pledge of allegiance to Burma and reestablished Ayutthaya as an independent kingdom.
 After repatriating 10,000 Thais from Pegu and receiving the support of numerous Shan immigrants, Naresuan was able to repel four large-scale Burmese invasions between 1584 and 1590.

 Having cemented his control over the western border, Naresuan turned his attention to Cambodia.
 Ayutthaya and Cambodia had fought each other on numerous occasions since at least 1350.
 Cambodia had however entered a state of decline since the collapse of the Khmer Empire and limited its offensive operations to raids.
 Such raids took place during the first four Burmese–Siamese wars, targeting Petchaburi, Prachinburi, Chantaburi, Nakhon Ratchasima, Nontaburi, Phra Pradaeng, and the city of Ayutthaya.
 The raids were characterized by forced population transfers aimed at repopulating Cambodia.